Geography of New Zealand

 New Zealand (Aotearoa) is an island country located in the southwestern Pacific Ocean, near the centre of the water hemisphere.
 It consists of a large number of islands, estimated around 700, mainly remnants of a larger landmass now beneath the sea.
 The land masses by size are the South Island (Te Waipounamu) and the North Island (Te Ika-a-Māui), separated by the Cook Strait.
 The third-largest is Stewart Island (Rakiura), located 30 km off the tip of the South Island across Foveaux Strait.
 Other islands are significantly smaller in area.
 The three largest islands stretch 1600 km across latitudes 35° to 47° south.
 New Zealand is the sixth-largest island country in the world, with a land size of 268680 km².

 New Zealand's landscapes range from the fiord-like sounds of the southwest to the sandy beaches of the subtropical Far North.
 The South Island is dominated by the Southern Alps while a volcanic plateau covers much of the central North Island.
-Temperatures commonly fall below 0 C and rise above 30 C then conditions vary from wet and cold on the South Island's west coast to dry and continental a short distance away across the mountains and to the tundra like climate in the Deep South of Southland.
+Temperatures commonly fall below 0 C and rise above 30 C then conditions vary from wet and cold on the South Island's west coast to dry and continental a short distance away across the mountains and to the temperate oceanic climate in coastal Southland.

 About two-thirds of the land is economically useful, with the remainder being mountainous.
 The North Island is the most populous island in New Zealand with over 4 million residents and South Island is the second-most populated home to over 1.2 million residents.

 New Zealand is situated on the boundary of the Pacific and Australian tectonic plates, making it one of the most active earthquake and volcanic regions in the world.
 The country has experienced several devastating earthquakes throughout its history.

 The New Zealand mainland is about 2000 km east of the Australian mainland across the Tasman Sea, the closest foreign neighbour to its main islands being Norfolk Island (Australia) about 750 km to the north west.
 Other island groups to the north are New Caledonia, Tonga and Fiji.
 It is the southernmost nation in Oceania.
 The relative close proximity of New Zealand to Antarctica has made the South Island a major gateway for scientific expeditions to the continent.